 However, instead of having both parties pay one another, the patent holders generally take the difference of what one would owe the other.
 For example, if you enter into a cross-license agreement with John Smith, you may have entered into a royalty agreement in which you would pay him $20/month and he pays you $25/month.
 Therefore, instead of you both paying one another on a monthly basis, John Smith will pay you the $5 difference on a monthly basis.

 If you need help with filing for SEP protection, or if you find yourself in the middle of a patent infringement suit, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.